Montreat College: History

-Among the school's benefactors over the years were evangelist Dr. Billy Graham and his wife, Ruth Graham, who lived in the community.
+Among the school's benefactors over the years were evangelist Billy Graham and his wife, Ruth Graham, who lived in the community.
 They were actively involved with the school's students for many years.
 During a time when the school's identity was being defined, the Grahams gave a total of $150,000 over a period of three years.

-In 1962 Rev. Calvin Thielman, who had been living in Montreat for some time as a Special Assistant to Billy Graham, was called as Pastor of the Montreat Presbyterian Church.
+In 1962 Calvin Thielman, who had been living in Montreat for some time as a Special Assistant to Billy Graham, was called as Pastor of the Montreat Presbyterian Church.
 At the same time, he served as the first chaplain to students at Montreat-Anderson College.
 He held both of these jobs until 1992, when Ed Bonner was called as college chaplain.
 Thielman continued as Pastor of the Church until his retirement in 1995.

-In 1975 the college and the Mountain Retreat Association conference center formed two separate organizations: Dr. Vaughn served as College President and Monroe Ashley, a Baptist minister who had done extensive work in camp and conference ministry, served as the President of the Mountain Retreat Association.
+In 1975 the college and the Mountain Retreat Association conference center formed two separate organizations: Vaughn served as College President and Monroe Ashley, a Baptist minister who had done extensive work in camp and conference ministry, served as the President of the Mountain Retreat Association.

 In the 1980s, Montreat was expanded again to offer a four-year curriculum.
 Later it also offered graduate programs.
 In the 1990s, it expanded the number of sites where it offered classes, in addition to offerings online.

 After the Great Recession of 2008, Montreat College had financial problems.
 In 2013, it considered a merger with Point University.
 This idea was later dropped.

 In March 2014, after a $6 million anonymous gift, trustees decided to raise money and hire a new president.
-Dr. Paul J. Maurer took office the next summer.
+Paul J. Maurer took office the next summer.